Deterministic complexity analysis of Hermitian eigenproblems: Diagonalization of symmetric tridiagonal and arrowhead matrices in Real RAM

 Our main target is to compute the eigenvalues and the eigenvectors of tridiagonal symmetric matrices in nearly linear time.
-To derive the desired result, we analyze the divide-and-conquer algorithm of Gu and Eisenstat \cite{gu1995divide}, when implemented with the FMM (see Definition \ref{definition:fmm} below for the specific FMM definition).
+To derive the desired result, we provide an analysis the divide-and-conquer algorithm of Gu and Eisenstat \cite{gu1995divide}, when implemented with the FMM from Proposition \ref{proposition:fmm}.

 The algorithm of \cite{gu1995divide} first ``divides'' the problem by partitioning the (unreduced) tridiagonal matrix $\matT$ as follows:

 If one has access to the spectral decomposition of $\matT_1$ and $\matT_2$, i.e. $\matT_1=\matQ_1\matD_1\matQ_1^\top$ and $\matT_2=\matQ_2\matD_2\matQ_2^\top$, then $\matT$ can be factorized as